section-engineering-education/engineering-education/content/articles/track-individual-logged-in-users-using-google-analytics/index.md

 - [Conclusion](#conclusion)

 ### Set up Google Analytics account
-In this step, log in to [Google Analytics](https://analytics.google.com/analytics/web/) website and create an account for tracking your website or application.
+In this step, log in to the [Google Analytics](https://analytics.google.com/analytics/web/) website and create an account for tracking your website or application.

 Refer to the image below for help.
 Click the `Create Account` to create a new tracking account as shown: